-The resulting Case for Change will analyse cross industry automation skill areas in the light of existing training packages to identify gaps and areas of duplication.
-The analysis will identify existing sector-specific competencies that could be adapted for use across industries.
-Analysis will also identify opportunities for the development of new cross-industry units of competency, skill sets or qualifications.
+The resulting Case for Change analysed cross-industry automation skill areas in the light of existing training packages to identify gaps and areas of duplication.
+The analysis identifed existing sector-specific competencies that could be adapted for use across industries.
+Analysis also identified opportunities for the development of new cross-industry units of competency, skill sets or qualifications.

 Thank you to those who provided feedback on the draft Automation Skills Case for Change.
-Skills Impact has used your input to revise the draft Case for Change which has now been distributed to State/Territory Training Authorities and relevant Industry Reference Committees, to seek their comment and support.
-An IRC Briefing Paper has been developed to outline the proposed changes to training packages.
+Skills Impact used your input to revise the draft Case for Change which was distributed to State/Territory Training Authorities and relevant Industry Reference Committees, to seek their comment and support.
+An IRC Briefing Paper was also developed to outline the proposed changes to training packages.

-The Project Reference Group is now working to finalise the Case for Change for submission to the Department of Education and Training.
+The Project Reference Group has now finalised the Case for Change and it has been submitted to the Department of Education and Training.

 For more information on the project, please contact us.